pandas-dev/pandas/doc/source/groupby.rst

 .. warning::

-    In the current implementation apply calls func twice on the first group to decide whether it can take a fast or slow code path.
+    * In the current implementation ``apply`` calls func twice on the first group to decide whether it can take a fast or slow code path.
 This can lead to unexpected behavior if func has side-effects, as they will take effect twice for the first group.

+    * For predictable results and performance, func should **not** mutate any of the group chunks.
+Group chunks should be treated as immutable since changes to a group chunk may produce unexpected results.

     .. ipython:: python